-OverviewThe research area of the Circuits and Systems group covers the theory and applications of circuits and systems, signal processing, and VLSI circuit and system design methodology.
+OverviewThe research area of the Circuits and Systems group covers the theory and applications of signal processing, including high-level digital system design.

 PresentationsThis link will direct you to some slide presentations which are used to introduce the group to starting MSc students.